AutoLab-SAI-SJTU/MambaFusion/README.md

     year={2025}
 }
 ```
+And if our work has helped you, a ⭐ star on our GitHub repository would be tremendously encouraging and help us continue improving!
 ### Acknowledgments
 MambaFusion uses code from a few open source repositories.
 Without the efforts of these folks (and their willingness to release their implementations), MambaFusion would not be possible.
 We thanks these authors for their efforts!
 - [OpenPCDet](https://github.com/VERITAS12/MambaFusion/blob/main)